TrianglyRU/OrbinautFramework/README.md

 ## Documentation

-Documentation, answers to frequently asked questions and initial framework setup are available on the [Wiki](https://github.com/TrianglyRU/OrbinautFramework/wiki)
+Documentation, answers to frequently asked questions, and framework setup are available on the [Wiki](https://github.com/TrianglyRU/OrbinautFramework/wiki)

 ## Updates & Support

 The framework is complete, with all features working as intended and ready for use.
-Small updates may occasionally be pushed to the repository to address minor oversights, bugs, inconsistencies, and other issues discovered over time.
+Updates may occasionally be pushed to the repository to improve various systems, address minor oversights, bugs, inconsistencies, and other issues discovered over time.
 If you have any questions about the framework, feel free to use the [Discussions](https://github.com/TrianglyRU/OrbinautFramework/discussions) tab.
-Please, do not use it for bug reports
+Please, do not use it for bug reports!

 ## Terms of Use